Neurological disorder: Causes

-Although the brain and spinal cord are surrounded by tough membranes, enclosed in the bones of the skull and spinal vertebrae, and chemically isolated by the blood-brain barrier, they are very susceptible if compromised.
+Although the brain and spinal cord are surrounded by tough membranes, enclosed in the bones of the skull and spinal vertebrae, and chemically protected by the blood-brain barrier, they are very susceptible if compromised.
 Nerves tend to lie deep under the skin but can still become exposed to damage.
 Individual neurons, the neural circuits, and the nerves into which they form are susceptible to electrochemical and structural disruption.
 Neuroregeneration may occur in the peripheral nervous system and thus overcome or work around injuries to some extent, but it is thought to be rare in the brain and spinal cord.

-The specific causes of neurological problems vary but can include genetic disorders, congenital abnormalities or disorders, infections, lifestyle, or environmental health problems such as pollution, malnutrition, brain damage, spinal cord injury, nerve injury, or gluten sensitivity (with or without intestinal damage or digestive symptoms).
+The specific causes of neurological problems vary but can include genetic disorders, congenital abnormalities or disorders, infections, lifestyle and environmental health problems such as malnutrition and pollution, brain damage, spinal cord injury, nerve injury, and gluten sensitivity (with or without intestinal damage or digestive symptoms).
 Metal poisoning, where metals accumulate in the human body and disrupt biological processes, has been reported to induce neurological problems, at least in the case of lead.
 The neurological problem may start in another body system that interacts with the nervous system.
 For example, cerebrovascular disease involves brain injury due to problems with the blood vessels (cardiovascular system) supplying the brain; autoimmune disorders involve damage caused by the body's own immune system; lysosomal storage diseases such as Niemann–Pick disease can lead to neurological deterioration.
 The National Institute for Health and Care Excellence recommends considering the evaluation of underlying coeliac disease in people with unexplained neurological symptoms, particularly peripheral neuropathy or ataxia.

 In a substantial minority of cases of neurological symptoms, no neurological cause can be identified using current testing procedures, and such "idiopathic" conditions can invite different theories about what is occurring.
 Generally speaking, a substantial number of neurological disorders may have originated from a previous clinically not recognized viral infection.
 For example, it is thought that infection with the Hepatitis E virus, which is often initially asymptomatic may provoke neurological disorders, but there are many other examples as well.

 Numerous examples have been described of neurological disorders that are associated with mutated DNA repair genes (for reviews see).
 Inadequate repair of DNA damages can lead directly to cell death and neuron depletion as well as disruptions in the pattern of epigenetic alterations required for normal neuronal function.